qinnzou/DeepCrack/README.md

   year={2019},
 }
 ```
 The CrackTree260 dataset was constructed based on the CrackTree206 dataset.
-If you use it, please cite
+For details, you can refer to
 ```
 @article{zou2012cracktree,
   title={CrackTree: Automatic crack detection from pavement images},